ArduPilot/ardupilot_wiki/rover/source/docs/rover-motor-and-servo-configuration.rst

   - for rovers with separate steering and throttle, pushing the "Test motor A" button should cause the wheels to turn forward, "Test motor B" should cause steering to turn right.
   - for rovers with skid steering, "Test motor C" should cause the left wheel to turn forward.
 "Test motor D" should cause the right wheel to turn forward.
 - If the motors or steering do not move in the correct direction change the appropriate ``SERVOx_REVERSED`` value and try again.
-- if a "command rejected" message appears or the motors or steering do not respond to the test, the cause may be written in the Mission Planner's Flight Data >> Messages tab (see bottom left of window).
-Common causes included the radio calibration has not been performed or the ``SERVOx_FUNCTION`` parameters have not been set correctly.
+- if a "command rejected" message appears or the motors or steering do not respond to the test, the cause may be written in the Mission Planner's Flight Data >> Messages tab (see bottom left of the window).
+Common causes include the radio calibration having not been performed or the ``SERVOx_FUNCTION`` parameters having not been set correctly.

 .. _rover-motor-and-servo-min-throttle: